jakazmie/AIDays/README.md

 ## Labs
-The labs are divided into four categories:
+The labs are divided into three categories:
 - Intelligent Apps and Bots
 - Knowledge Mining
 - Machine Learning